neoedmund/BareMetal-OS/memtest64/readme.md

 with max to 512*16 bytes setup code to 0x90000, and a "flat big kernel" payload start from 0x100000(1MB), which can be really big like bzImage of linux.

-Hobby OS develops can stop from this enviroment for thier X86_64 OS dev, load by grub and test on real machine easily.
+Hobby OS develops can start from this enviroment for thier X86_64 OS dev, load by grub and test on real machine easily.
 No need to make new filesystem or disk partions.